hassox/c3p0/README.md

 * `present?(data)` - true/false
 * `presence(data)` - returns the value if it is not blank. nil if it is blank

+## Contributing

+We love contributions and they're welcome here!

+C3P0 is aiming to be a central collection of useful protocols and we'd love more protocols that folks find useful.

+Please raise an issue or submit a PR.
+Protocols can be really powerful especially if everyone uses the same ones.

 ## Installation